 The Compensation Committee meets periodically to review and establish the salaries, bonuses and incentive plans for our executive officers.
 The committee considers a number of factors in determining the compensation plans and elements for, and the amount of each compensation element paid to, our executive officers, including publicly available data from independent outside sources, our general business conditions and objectives, and the committee's subjective determination with respect to the executive's individual contributions to such objectives.
-To assist the committee in its review, our Chief Executive Officer provides to the Compensation Committee his evaluations of the executives, including himself, and recommendations with respect to all executive compensation matters; however, the final decisions regarding the compensation of our executive officers are made by the Compensation Committee.
-Neither the Compensation Committee nor management engaged a compensation consultant to provide advice or recommendations on the amount or form of executive and director compensation during Fiscal 2014.
+To assist the committee in its review, our Chief Executive Officer provides to the Compensation Committee his evaluations of the executives, including himself, and recommendations with respect to all executive compensation matters; however, the final decisions regarding the compensation of our executive officers are made by the Compensation Committee engaged Frederic W. Cook & Co., Inc., a compensation consultant, to provide a competitive review of the Company's executive compensation program, including a review of base salaries, annual incentives and long-term incentives.
+No material modifications to the Company's executive compensation program were made as a result of such review.

 Nominating and Corporate Governance Committee.
 The current members of the Nominating and Corporate Governance Committee are Messrs.
-Char, Daly, and Thomas.
+Char, Mooney and Thomas.
+Dr. Daly served as a member of the committee until his appointment as our interim Chief Executive Officer in February 2015.
 The Board has determined that each member of the Nominating and Corporate Governance Committee is (or was during his time of service) "independent" under the listing standards of NYSE MKT.